DataIntellectTech/TorQ/docs/analyticslib.md

 forwardfill:{$[0h=type x;x maxs (til count x)*(0<count each x);fills x]};
 ```

 If the column is a numerical column it passes through the conditional statement and the function fills gets called.
-If the column is a mixed list then a a boolean list is created with 0's at each index in the column where the count 0 is present this is then multiplied by the indexes of each element of the column which is used as
-input to the maxs function, thereby forward filling the column.
+If the column is a mixed list then a a boolean list is created with 0's at each index in the column where the count 0 is present this is then multiplied by the indexes of each element of the column which is used as input to the maxs function, thereby forward filling the column.

-#### Options

 By specifying the `by` condition in the input dictionary the function can forward fill keyed by specific column, for example:

-Using the following table:
 ```
 q)table
 time         sym  ask bid asize bsize a id